Exploring Warsaw’s Nowe Miasto, with my top 6, sometimes quirky sights.

 1. To Lubię Cafe

-First up, was a break for some tea at the To Lubie Cafe, links to their Facebook page.
+First up was a break for some tea at the To Lubie Cafe.

 I’ve taken to drinking tea when I am out, over coffee.
 I had a rather nice green tea, “Yamamoto”, with lemon grass, lemon peel and mallow flower:

-They have a nice selection of coffees, teas and mead as well as house-made cakes and pastries.
-The To Lubię cafe is located in the tower of the Dominican Church.
+They offer a nice selection of coffees, teas, and mead, as well as house-made cakes and pastries.
+It’s located in the tower of the Dominican Church.

 2. Warsaw Uprising Monument